-Air 2 Air Solutions can design and install your office, office block or hotel with suitable air conditioning capable of heating and cooling in seperate areas at the same time.
-We can include freah air ventilation systems as well as heat recovery.
+Air 2 Air Solutions can design and install air conditioning capable of heating and cooling in individual areas simultaneously in your office, office block or hotel.
+We can include fresh air ventilation systems as well as heat recovery.

-Below is an explanation on some of the system that we use.
+Below is an explanation of some of the system that we use.

 Ventilation and Heat Recovery

 Why Consider A Heat Recovery & Ventilation System?